Donald Earl Childress III

-Prior to joining the law faculty in 2008, Professor Childress was associated with the international law firm Jones Day in Washington, D.C., as a member of their Issues and Appeals practice, where he focused on Supreme Court litigation, general appellate litigation, and significant motions practice in trial litigation.
-While in private practice, his appellate representations included preparation of writs of certiorari, merits briefs, and amicus briefs in the U.S. Supreme Court.
-Professor Childress has briefed and argued appeals before the U.S. Court of Appeals for the Ninth Circuit and has briefed matters in numerous other trial and appellate courts in the First, Second, Third, Fourth, Fifth, Seventh, and D.C.
-Circuits, as well as in various state courts.
-He has significant private practice experience in transnational litigation/arbitration, complex civil procedure, conflict of laws, constitutional law, immigration law, international dispute resolution, federal Indian law, and national security law, including cases related to the war on terror.
-He maintains an active pro bono practice.
-During his time in Washington, D.C., Professor Childress co-taught a Supreme Court Litigation course at the Georgetown University Law Center and served as a "Justice" in the Georgetown University Law Center Supreme Court Institute.
-Professor Childress is admitted to practice in Virginia, the District of Columbia, and the U.S. Supreme Court.
+Prior to joining the law faculty in 2008, Professor Childress was associated with the international law firm Jones Day in Washington, DC, as a member of their Issues and Appeals practice, where he focused on Supreme Court litigation, general appellate litigation, and significant motions practice in trial litigation.
+While in private practice, his appellate representations included preparation of writs of certiorari, merits briefs, and amicus briefs in the US Supreme Court.
+Professor Childress has briefed and argued appeals before the US Court of Appeals for the Ninth Circuit and has briefed matters in numerous other trial and appellate courts in the First, Second, Third, Fourth, Fifth, Seventh, and DC Circuits, as well as in various state courts.
+He has significant private practice experience in transnational litigation/arbitration, complex civil procedure, conflict of laws, constitutional law, immigration law, federal Indian law, and national security law, including cases related to the war on terror.

-Professor Childress's primary research interests are international civil litigation and arbitration, private international law, comparative law, and ethics.
-His scholarship has appeared in the Duke Law Journal, the U.C.
-Davis Law Review, the Northwestern Law Review, the Georgetown Law Journal, the Virginia Journal of International Law, the William and Mary Law Review and the North Carolina Law Review.
-He has also published an edited volume with Cambridge University Press entitled "The Role of Ethics in International Law."
+Professor Childress's primary research interests are international civil litigation and arbitration, conflict of laws (private international law), comparative law, and ethics.
+His scholarship has appeared in the Duke Law Journal, the UC Davis Law Review, the Northwestern University Law Review, the Georgetown Law Journal, the Virginia Journal of International Law, the William and Mary Law Review and the North Carolina Law Review, as well as in other leading journals.
+He is a co-author on a casebook on transnational law and practice as well as a Nutshell on transnational litigation.
+He has also published an edited volume with Cambridge University Press entitled "The Role of Ethics in International Law" and has appeared as an editor and author in various academic presses, including Oxford University Press and Edward Elgar.
 He is working extensively on the role that international civil litigation and arbitration plays in an increasingly global world.
 He is the American co-editor of the private international law blog ConflictOfLaws.net.

-Professor Childress teaches Civil Procedure, International Litigation, Comparative Law, Conflict of Laws, and Ethical Lawyering.
+Professor Childress teaches Civil Procedure, International Litigation/Arbitration, Conflict of Laws (Private International Law), Comparative Law, and Ethical Lawyering.

 - LL.M., Duke University, 2004, magna cum laude